IncognitoCoding/transmission_media_extractor/README.md

 * "script-torrent-done-filename": "/your/script path/transmission_media_extractor.bash",

 ### Docker Setup:
 All steps are completed on the docker host.
+These steps add the script to the bind mount directory linked between the host and docker container.
+The script will live on the docker host but execute from the Transmission container.

 * Step 1: Copy the transmission_media_extractor.bash into the directory you used for the bind mount. (/path to data:/config)
 * Step 2: Set the correct permissions on the script, or you will get an access denied error during execution.
 Run: chmod +x transmission_media_extractor.bash
 * Step 3: Edit your new settings.json file and update the "script-torrent-done-*" options.